Trusted WordPress tutorials, when you need them most.

 Wordfence will now start scanning your WordPress files.

-You will be able to see the progress of the scan in the yellow boxes on the scan page.
-Most of this information will be technical.
-However, you don’t need to worry about the technical stuff.
+Also, the progress of the scan will be shown in the yellow boxes on the scan page.
+Most of this information will be technical, but you don’t need to worry about it.

 scan loading